 GRA has been involved in examining how air traffic management services are provided worldwide.
 The firm has supported major modernization initiatives, including FAA’s Next Generation Air Transportation System, and also conducted the first study of a single air traffic system in Western Europe for the Association of European Airlines, which led to the SESAR initiative.

-- Corporatization of FAA ATC Services: GRA provided support to the FAA in a comprehensive analysis of shifting the provision of air traffic control services to a government corporation.
+- Comprehensive analysis of shifting the provision of FAA air traffic control services to a government corporation.
 GRA assisted an inter-agency Executive Oversight Committee and supported task forces in budget and finance, governance, personnel and procurement.

-To support the work noted above, GRA developed, and currently maintains, the FAA’s integrated Air Traffic Organization activity measurement and cost analysis system, the Air Traffic Services Business Model.
-The model tracks all costs and activity at the air traffic service delivery point level (i.e. individual towers and centers); it also estimates the costs of maintaining individual National Airspace System facilities, such as radar, communications, and navigation and landing systems.
+To support much of the work noted above, GRA developed and maintains the FAA’s integrated Air Traffic Organization activity measurement and cost analysis system, the Air Traffic Services Business Model (ATSBM).
+The model tracks all costs and activity at the air traffic service delivery point level (i.e., individual towers and centers); it also estimates the costs of maintaining individual National Airspace System facilities, such as radar, communications, and navigation and landing systems.